Tzavelas family

-The Tzavelas or Tzavellas family (Τζαβελάτες, Τζαβελαίοι) were a prominent Souliot family, descended from Dragani of Paramythia, with their ancestor Papa-Zachos.
+The Tzavelas or Tzavellas family (Τζαβέλας/Τζαβέλλας, Xhavella) were a prominent Souliot family, descended from Dragani of Paramythia, with their ancestor Papa-Zachos.

 Known members

 Its most famous members were Lambros Tzavelas, Fotos Tzavelas and Kitsos Tzavelas.

 Lambros Tzavelas

 Lambros Tzavelas (1745–1792) was born in Souli and became the leader of the Tzavelas clan.
 In 1792 he was called by Ali Pasha of Ioannina to allegedly help him in his campaign, against Gjirokastër.
 Lambros and his son Fotos and 70 other Souliotes, despite the opinion of the other Souliotes, went to help Ali, but near Zitsa they caught them all and led them to Ioannina.
 Ali thought that if Lambros Zavelas was not the leader of the Souli, he would be able to understand it.
 However, his attacks were repelled with heroism and courage by the other Souliotes, so he resorted to deception.
 He freed Lambros from the Ioannina, holding Fotos hostage, and sent him to deliver the Souli to him.
 But when he arrived at Souli he wrote him the following historic letter: I am glad to have laughed at a trickster like you.
 I am here to crown Souli.
 If my son is not willing to die for the country, he is not worthy to live and be known as my son.
 Ali, full of anger and rage, threw himself in July 1792 against Souli with large forces.
 But he was defeated again and, ashamed, accepted peace and released the 70 Souliotes and Fotos.
 But in this battle Lambros died from his wounds.